-We were never meant to walk through life alone, and mentors can help us through our struggles.
+We were never meant to walk through life alone, and mentors can guide us through our struggles.
 God is always with us, and he wants us to be involved in each other’s lives, being encouragers of one another.
-As Proverbs 1:5 instructs, “Let the wise hear and increase in learning, and the one who understands obtain guidance."

 I wanted to run and hide.
 I was naked and ashamed.